sleep-yearning/magenta/README.md

 - jack
 - alsa-lib

 If you run into problems with this package, you can try and install a copy of our package without the requirement (found in setup.py).
 This might work since coconet doesn't really use it, but will probably break if you want to use the same magenta installation for something else.
+You also won't be able to use magentas midi-interface for playback.
 //TODO check if true, maybe add branch with install command

 ## Using CocoNet GUI